 DEQ does not expect that the changes to the variance authorization rule will have any fiscal or economic impact, as these changes are simply ensuring that DEQ’s variance rules are consistent with federal rules.
 They do not otherwise change any corresponding effort needed for developing a variance, as this effort will be required in any case.

 The primary impact of the proposed rules is to make the process of obtaining a variance for wastewater dischargers in the basin efficient.
-Without the MDV, each individual discharger that would otherwise have unattainable water quality based effluent limits for mercury would have to apply for an individual variance, even though the justification for each variance is similar across all permittees.
+Without the MDV, each individual discharger that would otherwise have unattainable water quality based effluent limits for mercury in their permit, would have to apply for an individual variance.
+The MDV creates efficiency because the justification and the highest attainable condition for each variance is similar across all permittees.
 Individual variances would be resource intensive for the permit holder, DEQ staff, and the U.S. Environmental Protection Agency, which must approve each individual variance.
-By developing an MDV, DEQ only has to justify the need for the variance and obtain EPA approval one time.
+By developing an MDV, DEQ may justify the need for the variance and obtain EPA approval one time.
 Obtaining coverage under the variance will still require some effort from both permit holders and DEQ staff, but it will require less effort than applying for individual variances.